VCHS-R-D/Ronin-SC-Gimbal-Controller/README.md

 # Setup
 1. Download library from source: https://github.com/boldstelvis/BMC_SBUS
 2. Extract the subdirectory "BMC_SBUS", not the whole repo, into the Arduino/libraries folder
-3. Use arduino_controller.ino file in arduino_controller
+3. Use arduino_controller.ino file in arduino_controller and upload the code to the arduino
+4. Run the keyboard.py input code on a raspberry pi